SDPTeam15/PolyEvents/summaries/sprint2.md

 Next week, I'll take a graphical tasks.
 I have done only backend until there so it will be good to do some UI.

 ## Stephane
+This week I've implemented the basic model entities for our application.
+I've also implemented adapters for each of them to work with the Firebase
+Firestore types.

+This took longer than I thought, since I had to test each of the adapters by retrieving test documents from the Firestore and making sure the types are translated correctly.

+Next week, I'll merge these entities with the rest of the application and if I have time, continue implementing the database interface Alessio and Robin have begun.

 ## Overall team